 Luxury has long ceased to mean wasteful consumption.
 The new definition of luxury revolves around values and responsibility

-The understanding of luxury as well as the needs which may supposedly be satisfied by goods or services that are defined as "luxuries" have changed.
-Although consumption continues, it becomes more conscious and involves more profound reflections.
+A look at the new generations' understanding of luxury shows that the values mentioned in the Duden have changed.
+Even though consumption continues to take place, it becomes more conscious and involves more profound reflections.
 The behavior of previous generations comes into focus:

-Inconsiderate consumption has contributed to environmental damage, CO2 emissions and climate change.
-The baby boomer generation (around 1945 - 1964), for example, experienced the economic upswing and optimism.
-As a result, luxury was understood as a material good - as a house, car or watch.
+Ill-considered consumption has its contribution to environmental damage, CO2 emissions and climate policy done.
+For example, the baby boomer generation (around 1945 - 1964) experienced the economic upswing and optimism.
+The result: luxury was understood as a material good - as House, Car or clock.